stride3d/stride-docs/en/manual/graphics/low-level-api/textures-and-render-textures.md

 ### Create a render target

-The @'SiliconStudio.Xenko.Graphics.GraphicsPresenter' class always provides a default render target and a depth buffer.
-They are accessible through the @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.BackBuffer' and @'SiliconStudio.Xenko.Graphics.GraphicsPresenter.DepthStencilBuffer' properties.
-The presenter is exposed by the @'SiliconStudio.Xenko.Graphics.GraphicsDevice.Presenter' property of the @'SiliconStudio.Xenko.Graphics.GraphicsDevice'.
+The @'Xenko.Graphics.GraphicsPresenter' class always provides a default render target and a depth buffer.
+They are accessible through the @'Xenko.Graphics.GraphicsPresenter.BackBuffer' and @'Xenko.Graphics.GraphicsPresenter.DepthStencilBuffer' properties.
+The presenter is exposed by the @'Xenko.Graphics.GraphicsDevice.Presenter' property of the @'Xenko.Graphics.GraphicsDevice'.
 However, you might want to use your own buffer to perform off-screen rendering or post-processes.
 As a result, Xenko offers a simple way to create textures that can act as render textures and a depth buffers.

 ### Code: Create a custom render target and depth buffer